quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 For example, given 100 haplotypes with an average of 500 *de novo* germline mutations each, the IHD approach has approximately 80% power to detect a mutator allele that increases the C>T *de novo* mutation rate by as little as 10%.
 However, the method only has about 10% power to detect a mutator of identical effect size that augments the C>A mutation rate, since C>A mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
 These simulations also demonstrate that our approach is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype (Figure {@fig:simulations}).
-Overall, we find that both IHD and traditional quantitative trait locus (QTL) mapping have similar power to detect alleles that augment the rates of individual 1-mer mutation types (Figure {@fig:ihd_vs_qtl_power}); for a more detailed discussion of the advantages and disadvantages of either method, see the Supplementary Information.
+Overall, we find that both IHD and traditional quantitative trait locus (QTL) mapping have similar power to detect alleles that augment the rates of individual 1-mer mutation types (Figure {@fig:ihd_vs_qtl_power}); for a more detailed discussion of the advantages and disadvantages of either method, see the *Supplementary Information*.

 ![
 **Overview of inter-haplotype distance method for discovering mutator alleles.**